bnb-chain/bnb-chain.github.io/docs/archivenode.md

 hide_table_of_contents: false
 sidebar_position: 2
 ---
-# How to Run a Archive Node on BNB Smart Chain
+# How to Run an Archive Node on BNB Smart Chain

 ## What is an archive node?